denisdimarco/denisdimarco/README.md

-### Hi I'm Denis Di Marco a Back-End Java Spring Developer.
+### Welcome to my GitHub, I'm Denis Di Marco a Back-End Java Spring Developer.

-I work with Java, Spring Framework, Angular, React.
+I love to work with Java and Spring Framework on the backend side.

+Currently I'm learning a bit of Angular and React to go to a more FullStack profile.

 My favorites development tools are:
   - IntelliJ Idea, WebStorm, DataGrip.